AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   How many confirmations are needed on R so that $\text{P}_L(\text{attack success}) = \text{P}_R(\text{attack success})$?
 }

+Intuitively, \emph{relative block weights} and \emph{relative confirmations} sound related.
+If blocks on L are $5\times$ heavier than blocks on R, then: we'd have a constant of conversion of $\nicefrac{1}{5}$ L-blocks/R-block;
+and a chain of 5 R-blocks would be \emph{roughly} as hard to create as a chain of 1 L-block, so $\nicefrac{1}{5}$ seems like a reasonable estimate for \emph{relative confirmations}, too.\footnote{
+  Due to the dynamics of confirmations, we can't directly compare chain-segments like this -- the point of mentioning it here is to give you an intuition.
+  The reason we can't directly compare in this way is that simply \emph{having more confirmations} is worth something in and of itself.
+  The relationship is not linear.
+  See \href{https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{Analysis of hashrate-based double-spending} for more.
+}

-Naively, \emph{relative block frequencies} seems to be in the same units as the other two: L-blocks/R-blocks; but they \emph{cannot} be the in the same units as they \emph{mean different things}.
+Naively, \emph{relative block frequencies} seems to be in the same units as the other two: L-blocks/R-blocks; but they \emph{cannot} be the in the same units as \emph{the values mean different things}.
-Consider -- if we do not cancel *seconds*:
+Let's consider \emph{relative confirmation rates} particularly.
+Let's say that the units of confirmation rate are L-blocks/L-second (or R-blocks/R-second).
+Crucially, we can \emph{not} cancel \emph{seconds}:
 \begin{align}
   ? & = \frac{L_f}{R_f}
     & & \frac{\text{L-blocks} \cdot \text{R-seconds}}{\text{L-second} \cdot \text{R-block}}